Sebbmeister/Kozmoz/README.md

 [<img width='25%' src='logo.png'/>](logo.png)

 KTH-IS1200: Game project for the chipKIT™ Uno32.
 "Kozmoz" is inspired by Space Invaders, with the same basic gameplay (the player controls a ship traversing the x-axis at the bottom of the screen and must shoot down incoming waves of enemies).
-Further details can be found in the Extended Abstract.
+More detailed information can be found in the Extended Abstract.

 ## Explanation of files & directories
 * README.md - this document.